cosmic-zip/maidz/README.md

 # Secure File-Deletion

-Additional to encrypted drives you may also want to securely delete old data or certain ﬁles.
-For those who do not know it: regular "ﬁle deletion" does not erase the "deleted" data.
-It only unlinks the ﬁle's inodes thus making it possible to recover that "deleted" data with forensic software.
+Additional to encrypted drives you may also want to securely delete old data or certain files.
+For those who do not know it: regular "file deletion" does not erase the "deleted" data.
+It only unlinks the file's inodes thus making it possible to recover that "deleted" data with forensic software.

-There are several ways to securely delete ﬁles - depending on the ﬁlesystem you use.
+There are several ways to securely delete files - depending on the filesystem you use.
 The easiest is:

 ### BleachBit

-With this little tool you can not only erase free disc space - but also clean your system from various temporary ﬁles you don't need any longer and that would give an intruder unnecessary information about your activities.
+With this little tool you can not only erase free disc space - but also clean your system from various temporary files you don't need any longer and that would give an intruder unnecessary information about your activities.

 To install: